 Certification Request Forms are processed in the order they are received.
 The VA Office at WKU will submit a 22-1999 to VA, and you will be notified by VA (through your WKU email account) when WKU certifies your classes to VA.

-If you are transferring your benefits from another school to WKU and:
+- If you are transferring your benefits from another school and are the veteran or service member, you will need to complete the 22-1995 form found on va.gov.

-•You are a Chapter 31 student, you must contact your previous VA Vocational Rehabilitation counselor before proceeding any further.
+- If you are a Chapter 31 student, you must contact your previous VA Vocational Rehabilitation Counselor before proceeding any further.

 More information on each of the VA educational chapters can be found on VA's website.